 A surprisingly common allergy in people who have piercings and are stretching their lobes is nickel.
-So while you are healing, if possible, source a nickel-free metal to help the healing process.
+So while you are healing, if possible, source nickel-free earrings and metal to help the healing process.
 Metal tapers and tunnels are ideal as they don’t absorb any fluid and are easy to keep very clean.
 However, after your piercing has healed, you might want to have a lighter and more colorful alternative.
 Acrylic plugs and tunnels come in two kinds, hard acrylic and soft silicone.

 Silicone is a soft and flexible material that is non-reactive and easy to put in.
 Silicone, the same stuff they make muffin trays out of, remains soft at any temperature too.
 Due to how soft they are, they make the ideal choice for sleeping in, and if you remove your plugs overnight, then they are quick and easy to put back in, in the morning.
 Silicone plugs and tunnels are the ideal material for you if you have reached your perfect stretch size, and don’t need firm support for expanding the stretch further.
 They are so lightweight and soft; you probably won’t even notice you are wearing anything.

 Most soft silicone plugs have a jelly-like feel and a soft touch finish – almost matte.
 However, they feel silky to the touch.

 Soft silicone plugs and tunnels are an excellent choice for style and comfort as they come in many different colors and designs.
 Not only that, but they are very cost-effective.

 Smooth, shiny, non-porous, and hard.
 Acrylic tunnels and plugs are the perfect choices for piercings that are healed and mature.
 Due to the hard material, they keep your stretched lobe exactly and the stretch you want.
 Unlike glass or metal, they won’t apply any pressure to the ear or feel heavy.